georgelam155/cunyopenmusic/fundamentals/intervals.md

 * [Identify these intervals.](https://www.musictheory.net/exercises/interval/drwyryyhxyynnyyyyk) (major and perfect intervals only.)
 * [Now, identify these intervals.](https://www.musictheory.net/exercises/interval/drwyry99999nnyyyyk) (all intervals)

 Having trouble?
 Use this [Interval Calculator](https://www.musictheory.net/calculators/interval) to help reveal the process of identifying an interval.
-Enter the two notes in question, and see the interval's size and quality.
+Enter the first note of the interval (this could be either the top or bottom note), then click on the up arrow to identify the *ascending* interval from this note, or the down arrow to identify the *descending* interval from this note.

 ### 4.6 Notating Intervals